guardianproject/IOCipher/README.txt

 Building Native Bits for Eclipse
 --------------------------------

-If you are using Eclipse with this library, be sure to build the native bits from the Terminal first:
+If you are using Eclipse with this library, you can have the NDK parts built as part of the Eclipse build process.
+You just need to set ANDROID_NDK in the "String Substitution" section of your Eclipse's workspace preferences.

+Otherwise, you can build the native bits from the Terminal using:

   make -C external
   ndk-build